Cyclosa mulmeinensis

 Cyclosa mulmeinensis is a species of orb-weaver spider in the family Araneidae.
 It was first described by Tamerlan Thorell in 1887 from specimens collected in Myanmar (then Burma).
 The species is widely distributed across Asia.

 The species is named after Mawlamyaing (formerly Moulmein), a city in Burma where some of the first specimens were collected.
 It is known by the Japanese name Toge-gomigumo.

 Distribution

 C. mulmeinensis has a broad distribution range across Asia, extending from India to East Asia, including Japan and Taiwan.
 The species has been recorded from numerous countries including Myanmar, India, China, Japan, Bangladesh, Singapore, Philippines, and various islands in the Ryukyu Islands.

 Description

 C. mulmeinensis is a small to medium-sized orb-weaver spider with notable sexual dimorphism in size and coloration.
+On Orchid Island, off the southeast coast of Taiwan, the species makes web decorations similar in size and appearance to itself that act as decoys to distract predatory wasps.